 Kirkpatrick Level 4 Evaluation Examples

-The kind of outcomes you may consider trying to link training to are:
+The outcomes you may want to link training to:

 - Increased productivity